Glick Philanthropies leadership team includes:

 Prior to joining Glick, Ceceily served as Sr. Director of Member Services with Indiana United Ways, the state association for local United Ways in Indiana.
 She has focused her career on community development, grant management, program development and evaluation, coaching and consulting.

 In addition to her professional experience, Ceceily is an active community leader.
-She currently serves as a board member for Renew Indianapolis, a civic member for Indy CREW, a Starfish mentor, a Women’s Build team leader and committee member with the Greater Indy Habitat for Humanity, and a board chair for the Indianapolis Freedom School Partnership.
+She currently serves as a board member for Renew Indianapolis and Second Helpings, a civic member for Indy CREW, a Starfish mentor, a Women Build team leader and committee chair with the Greater Indy Habitat for Humanity, and a board chair for the Indianapolis Freedom School Partnership.

 In 2020, Ceceily was recognized as a finalist for Junior Achievement’s Indy’s Best and Brightest and the Center for Leadership Development’s Minority Achievers.
 She graduated from Indiana University’s School of Public and Environmental Affairs with a Master of Public Affairs in Public Financial Management, Public and Non-profit Management.
 She also holds a Bachelor of Arts in Political Science and African American & African Diaspora Studies from Indiana University’s College of Arts and Sciences.